Blood Alcohol Content (BAC) Calculator

 = 0.045%

 Understanding BAC is crucial for making informed decisions about alcohol consumption and ensuring safety, particularly when it comes to activities like driving.
 Our calculator, based on the Widmark Formula, can quickly estimate BAC levels using simple information.
-However, besides the factors included in the Widmark formula—such as body weight, gender, time, and alcohol consumption amount—many other factors can influence a person's BAC.
+However, there are many other factors not included in the Widmark formula that impact BAC.
+Some of these include body weight, sex, time since alcohol consumption, and the amount of alcohol consumed.
+Below are a few examples:

 • Rate of Consumption: Drinking alcohol quickly can lead to higher BAC levels, as the body has less time to metabolize it.